 I turned to great resources in the local libraries, Chemeketa Community College, and the winemakers, vineyard growers, and wine gurus that I came across.

 Over 13 years and 16 harvests later, I’ve had numerous opportunities to gain valuable insight into the winemaking process.
 I continue to be fascinated by the metamorphosis of grapes becoming wine through the process of fermentation.

 Anticrepuscular glow at sunset with the moon rising over the trees

 Bottling Day.
 Here's the crew working on the 2018 Rose.

-Working as the assistant winemaker & cellar master for Grochau Cellars for the last six years alongside owner John Grochau has proven to be very valuable due to his encouragement to plumb the depths of various winemaking experiments and debates while cultivating my own perspective.
+Working as an associate winemaker & cellar master for Grochau Cellars for the last six years alongside owner John Grochau has proven to be very valuable due to his encouragement to plumb the depths of various winemaking experiments and debates while cultivating my own perspective.